nf-core/metapep/docs/output.md

 </details>

-## Downstream visualizations
+## Downstream visualisations

-The pipeline generates some basic visualizations comparing the results for the different conditions.
+The pipeline generates some basic visualisations comparing the results for the different conditions.

 <details markdown="1">
 <summary>Output files</summary>